What Is a Tax Write-Off, and How Does It Work?

 Capitalizing and depreciating business expenses

 If you have business assets costing more than $2,500 — think office furniture, equipment, or even buildings — they won't be recorded in the app.
-Instead, if you file taxes with us, we'll capitalize and depreciate them: that is, spread their cost over multiple tax years, according to IRS guidelines.
+Instead, if you file taxes with us, we'll capitalize and depreciate them: that is, spread their cost over multiple tax years, in accordance with IRS guidelines.

 Why $2,500?
-That's the de miminis safe harbor limit for deducting "tangible property" used for your business.
+That's the maximum the IRS has stipulated for deducting "tangible property" used for your business.

 There’s a couple of caveats here.
 One: This is only true of items with a "useful life" of one year or more.
 Things like contractor payments don't count, since their useful life is less than a year.
-You can write off a contractor payment of $3,000, of example, just like any other business expense.
+You can write off a contractor payment of $3,000, for example, just like any other business expense, rather than capitalizing or depreciating it.

 Also, Section 179 deductions and bonus depreciation will actually allow a lot of small business owners to deduct the full cost of a business asset in the year it’s purchased — even if it costs more than $2,500.
 (For an example, check out our post on how this works for car depreciation.)
 We can handle these special cases when you file.